prahladyeri/curated-lists/lists/programming.md

 - [GeeksForGeeks](https://www.geeksforgeeks.org/) - Yet another social coding and discussion site, quite reputed and popular in programming circles.
 - [Hashnode](https://hashnode.com/) - Yet another discussion site where you can make blog posts, adding to the diverse geek culture.
 - [Dzone](https://dzone.com/) - Yet another portal where coders can write articles and have discussions with other coders.
 They also provide you with [refcardz](https://dzone.com/refcardz) for programming languages and frameworks which are nothing but mind-blowing infographic PDFs to help you with learning and recall.
+- [Hackr.io](https://hackr.io/blog) - Insightful articles by the Hackr programming and Design community.
+- [CodePen Blog](https://blog.codepen.io/) - The co-founders of CodePen talk about the ins and outs of running a web software business.
+- [A Technologists POV](https://medium.com/a-technologists-pov) - A Publication focused on software development and developing as a technology leader.
+- [Better Programming](https://medium.com/better-programming) - Programming advice.
+They cover code tutorials, leadership and management, productivity and coffee.
+- [Stack Abuse](https://stackabuse.com/) - News, articles, and ideas for software engineers and web developers.
+- [Codrops](https://tympanus.net/codrops/) - Web design and development blog that publishes articles and tutorials about the latest web trends, techniques and new possibilities.

 ## Podcasts